godotengine/godot-docs/tutorials/platform/html5_shell_classref.rst

 HTML5 shell class reference
 ===========================

-Projects exported for the Web expose the :js:class:`Engine` class to the JavaScript environment, that allows fine control over the engine's start-up process.
+Projects exported for the web expose the :js:class:`Engine` class to the JavaScript environment, that allows fine control over the engine's start-up process.

 This API is built in an asynchronous manner and requires basic understanding